klinquist/klinquist.github.io/waterheater.md

 Many of the key/values I didn't understand, so I did what I usually do: Search github!

 Doing that, I found something even more alarming:  A public repository that appeared to be all of their Python QA test automation scripts.
 This included READMEs, test accounts, and *the password for admin@rheem.com*.

 This can't be a user in their production environment, can it?

 Yes, it can.
 I successfully logged into their app.

 A week goes by, and I notice that I can no longer subscribe to `#`.
 Ok, someone investigated after I sent the LinkedIn messages and closed that hole.

-So I went back to ClearBlade documentation, and found they have another "trigger" topic that gets published to for "user:login", "device:create", etc.
+So I went back to ClearBlade documentation, and found they have another "trigger" topic that gets published to for "user:login", "device:create", etc.  The payloads contained email addresses and device serial numbers.

-What do you know, any user still has access to subscribe to `$trigger/#` and receive all of that information.
+As it turns out, any user still has access to subscribe to `$trigger/#` and receive all of that information.

-Almost 2 weeks had passed since I received the "we'll look into it" reply,so I replied again saying that I'd really like to talk, and this time I attached a list of emails who had launched the app in the past 10 minutes.
+Almost 2 weeks had passed since I received the "we'll look into it" reply, so I replied again saying that I'd really like to talk, and this time I attached a list of emails who had launched the app in the past 10 minutes.

-That got their attention.. within hours, I lost access to `$trigger/#`.
-We scheduled a call.
+That got their attention, and we scheduled a call.
+Within hours, I lost access to `$trigger/#`.

 In the meantime, I grabbed a bearer token for the admin@rheem account to see if it had any additional MQTT permissions.